 I went into Seattle for the orientation day at CenturyLink Field.
-Having arrived early, I then went across the the area near Alki for some lunch.
+Having arrived early, I then went across to the area near Alki for some lunch.
 I vaguely remember having lunch there many years ago with Doris and Stewart.
 GOOD fish’n’chips!
 This picture is from just up the hill from there.
 Click on it to see the wide view.

 OK, so I still have tons of time to wander around the area near the stadium.
 Not only did the building catch my eye, but so did the fire escape.
 So you come down from the top on the stairs, only to stop on the landing at about level 2.
 Then what?
 Stay there and burn?
 Wait for the Fire Brigade to put up a ladder and rescue you?
 Or drop 2-3 floors and break a leg?
 I would like to think that help arrives before you get to that decision.